RejoiceMoyo/ProductEng-Intern-Assessment/README.md

 - **People Search:** Search for users by name and view a list of matching profiles.
 - **Skill Analysis:** Click on a profile to view a radar chart of top skills.
 - **Interactive UI:** Clean and responsive design for smooth navigation.
-- **Multiple Visualization Options:** Skill data represented in charts for easy interpretation.
+- **Visualization Options:** Skill data represented in charts for easy interpretation.

 ## Requirements Met